 Karns has 10 Ks, Royals bats break out in 7-3 win over Rays

-After an underwhelming past few weeks, Eric Hosmer and the Kansas City Royals relished a breakout showing Monday night.
-Nate Karns struck out 10 while pitching into the seventh inning, Hosmer had three hits and the Royals busted out of an offensive slump to beat the Tampa Bay Rays 7-3.
+Nate Karns struck out 10 while pitching into the seventh inning, Eric Hosmer had three hits and the Kansas City Royals busted out of an offensive slump to beat the Tampa Bay Rays 7-3 on Monday night.
+Kansas City matched its best run output of the year and set a season high with 13 hits.

 Add your comments below